 a.
 Peer Support: is a service provided by an individual with a disability (not required to be the same disability) to the member.
-Peer Supporters specialize in assisting the member with community reintegration, self advocacy, goal setting, and moral support. b.
+Peer Supporters specialize in assisting the member with community reintegration, self advocacy, goal setting, and moral support.

+b.
 Life Skills Coaching is a service provided in a formal fashion (though not necessarily a formal setting) either individually or in a group.
 Life Skills Coaching focuses on training and achievement of specific skills that allow for greater independence of the member.
 The member's measurable skill level should increase by the end of the coaching session (or series of sessions).

-Transition Service Brokers provide services according to the Individual Transition Plan provided by the Transition Coordinator.
-The Transition Coordinator, who is not employed by the Transition Services Broker, provides ongoing technical assistance and education to the member, assisting with determining transition needs, and prioritizing needs for goods and/or services, and working with natural supporters to fully re-integrate the member into the larger community.
-The broker then navigates procurement or purchase and reimburses vendors.
-It may retain up to a ten percent administrative fee on all transition services delivered by the broker.
+Transition Service Brokers provide the transition services according to the Individual Transition Plan provided by the Transition Coordinator.
+The broker may retain up to a ten percent administrative fee on all transition services delivered by the broker.
 This fee must fall within the amounts budgeted within the Individual Transition Plan.